Core Concepts

-When we deploy a new update, our Nuxt app needs a way to be notified.
-Out of the box, Nuxt applies a polling strategy, checking every hour if the build is out of date which can lead to delayed updates.
+When a new version of your Nuxt app is deployed we need to notify active users of the new version.
+Out of the box, Nuxt applies a polling strategy, checking every hour if the build is out of date.

 Alternative strategies like Server-Sent Events (SSE) and WebSockets provide real-time notifications, but have different platform compatibilities and performance trade-offs.